-Radio frequency spectrum enables an array of wireless communications services critical to the U.S. economy and government functions, such as scientific research, national defense, homeland security, and other vital public safety activities.
-However, nearly all usable spectrum has been allocated either by the National Telecommunications and Information Administration (NTIA) for federal use or by the Federal Communications Commission (FCC) for commercial and nonfederal use.
-Demand for spectrum continues to increase as telecommunications companies deploy 5G networks, which puts pressure on NTIA to repurpose spectrum used by federal agencies for commercial use.
+Radio-frequency spectrum (a finite natural resource) enables an array of wireless communications services critical to the U.S. economy and government—including scientific research, national defense, homeland security, and air traffic control.
+Nearly all usable spectrum has been allocated either by the National Telecommunications and Information Administration (NTIA) for federal use, or by the Federal Communications Commission (FCC) for commercial and nonfederal use.

 Congress, FCC, and NTIA have taken many actions to address this issue.
 For example, with congressional authorization, FCC started using auctions to assign many spectrum licenses.
-In addition to helping promote more efficient use of spectrum, these auctions generated approximately $112.8 billion for the U.S. Treasury from 1994 through FY 2017.
-Additionally, NTIA has developed a national spectrum strategy, which increases the transparency of NTIA and FCC’s spectrum management efforts.
+In addition to helping promote more efficient use of spectrum, these auctions generated approximately $258.7 billion for the U.S. Treasury from 1994 through January 2022.
+Additionally, NTIA is working toward a coordinated, national approach to spectrum use and planning to meet current and future demands.

-Additional actions that FCC and NTIA are taking to address spectrum needs include:
+Additional actions that FCC and NTIA could take to improve spectrum management include:

 Historical spectrum allocations can leave spectrum tied to outmoded and less valuable services.
 NTIA is working to reallocate some federally-used spectrum to the private sector to help build mobile networks, including 5G.
 However, NTIA lacks a formal process for planning these reallocations.
 By following leading practices in program management, NTIA may be able to more effectively implement reallocations by considering necessary steps, risks, and the likely timeframes involved.